 With a dental bridge, it is important to brush, floss and keep up with your oral health care practices.
 It is also crucial to continue with your semi-annual check-ups and hygiene appointments.
 This will allow us to keep an eye on your device and to catch any potential problems in their early stages.
 Tooth decay and gum disease can be problematic for your bridge, so it is important to brush and floss consistently.

 If you are missing a tooth or several teeth, you may be a good candidate for a dental bridge.
-If you want to learn more about this appliance or simply want to explore your tooth replacement options, call our office today at (614) 882-6741 to set up a consultation.
+If you want to learn more about this appliance or simply want to explore your tooth replacement options, contact our office today at (614) 882-6741 to set up a consultation.
 We will review your oral health and medical history to see if you are a good candidate for a dental bridge.